csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptReference/Index.md

 When processing a ZPT source document, the first attributes processed (through the entire document) are METAL attributes.
 Only once all METAL attributes are processed does ZptSharp process TAL attributes.

 The concept at the heart of METAL is **macros**.
 A macro is a reusable subtree of an HTML or XML document.
 In other words, it is an element and all of that element's descendents & content.
-Macros are created using the [`define-macro`] attribute and consumed with the [`use-macro`] attribute.
+Macros are created using the [`metal:define-macro`] attribute and consumed with the [`metal:use-macro`] attribute.

 METAL macros may also contain zero or more **slots**.
 Slots are also single elements which may be replaced ('filled') at the point where the macro is used.
-Slots are created with the [`define-slot`] attribute and are used/filled using the [`fill-slot`] attribute.
+Slots are created with the [`metal:define-slot`] attribute and are used/filled using the [`metal:fill-slot`] attribute.

 An advanced usage of METAL is *macro extension*.
 This is somewhat similar in concept to creating a 'subclass' of a macro.
-The [`extend-macro`] attribute is how this is performed.
+The [`metal:extend-macro`] attribute is how this is performed.

-[`define-macro`]: Metal/DefineMacro.md
+[`metal:define-macro`]: Metal/DefineMacro.md
-[`use-macro`]: Metal/UseMacro.md
+[`metal:use-macro`]: Metal/UseMacro.md
-[`define-slot`]: Metal/DefineSlot.md
+[`metal:define-slot`]: Metal/DefineSlot.md
-[`fill-slot`]: Metal/FillSlot.md
+[`metal:fill-slot`]: Metal/FillSlot.md
-[`extend-macro`]: Metal/ExtendMacro.md
+[`metal:extend-macro`]: Metal/ExtendMacro.md

 ## TAL binds data to the template